Live plants can be an enriching addition to your leopard geckos habitat. But you need to make sure you choose plants that are safe.

 Remember, creating a natural, comfortable, and visually appealing environment for your leopard gecko contributes to its overall well-being and happiness.

-Safe and Non-Toxic Plants
+Types of Safe and Non-Toxic Plants

 Succulents are an excellent choice for your leopard gecko terrarium as they are non-toxic, easy to maintain, and create a natural environment for your pet.
 Some popular succulent options include: